gigantedocil/refactoring-mono-to-micro-tool/README.md

 # Usage

-In order to use this tool you should clone this repo
+In order to use this tool you should clone this repo and run the code analyzer app.
+For the best results you should use the tool on the sample monolith as it was with that monolith that the tool has been tested with.